caizikun/PICA-Python-Instrument-Control-and-Automation/PICA_README.md

 A key architectural feature is the use of isolated process execution for each measurement module via Python's `multiprocessing` library, ensuring high stability and preventing inter-script conflicts.
 This platform is built to streamline data acquisition, enhance experimental reproducibility, and accelerate research workflows.

-PICA is designed with a clear separation between the user interface (frontend) and the instrument control logic (backend).
-This modular approach makes the system easy to maintain, extend, and debug.
+PICA is designed with a clear separation of its components.
+The applications are complete, GUI-based programs with self-contained front-ends, back-ends, and instrument control logic.

+I started by first creating the measurements program as a CLI (Command-Line Interface), which the front-end programs are based on.
+Sometimes, the back-ends are not updated with the final logic from the front-end programs because I don't want to interfere with the working CLI prototypes.
+The GUI-based programs also include safety checks in case any instrument communication goes wrong.

 <div align="center">
     <img src="_assets/Images/PICA_Launcher_v6.png" alt="PICA Launcher Screenshot" width="800" />